jhou2/docs.review.ninja/index.md

   4. Create/Delete webhooks
   5. "Reading" and displaying for code review

-Review Ninja requests the following permissions.
+ReviewNinja requests the following permissions.
 Please refer to [GitHub's API documentation] (https://developer.github.com/v3/oauth/#scopes) as well for more information.
 The app is still in active development, and some of these permissions will likely be eliminated in the near future.

  * user:email